-You'd be surprised how much the servers can actually hear from your private conversations.
-While the restaurant may be loud and the music could be blasting, your servers can definitely listen in on what you're talking about if they wanted to.
+You'd be surprised how much the servers can hear from your private conversations.
+While the restaurant may be loud and the music could be blasting, your servers can listen in on what you're talking about if they want to.

 Don't order fish on Sundays.

-It's a fact that fish doesn't get delivered on Sundays, so if you order the fish then it will not be fresh.
-Restaurants don't mention this, but it's good to know the next time you plan your Sunday meals.
+It's a fact that fish doesn't get delivered on Sundays, so if you order the fish then it won't be fresh.
+Restaurants don't mention this, but it's good to know the next time you plan your Sunday supper.